Rectangle 19 1

 As with most things in life, think accountant, doctor, or electrician, it is possible to do it yourself if you’re suitably qualified and competent.
 You can complete your own visa application if you feel you have the required understanding of the Home Office rules, requirements, and specified evidence thresholds.
 However, it is not ordinarily recommended if you are not totally comfortable with understanding and satisfying UKVI immigration rules.

-If you make an application that is refused, you will lose all fees paid and they cannot be reclaimed irrespective of the outcome of your application, so it is extremely important to ensure that things are done correctly the first-time round.
+If you make an application that is refused, you will lose all fees paid, and they cannot be reclaimed, irrespective of the outcome of your application, so it is extremely important to ensure that things are done the first time around.

 It is therefore highly recommended that you seek expert legal assistance.